chaosim/peasy/README.md

 Recommend the following method:

-Create a new module(you can use as template a file under samples), then require peasy or logicpeasy, create a new Parser class which uses peasy.Parser or logicpeasy.Parser as the base class.
+Create a new module(you can use a file under samples as template ), then require peasy or logicpeasy, create a new Parser class which uses peasy.Parser or logicpeasy.Parser as the base class.

 I advice you read the code in /test and /samples, which  are simple and self-interpreting,  before writing code for your own parser. after that you will figure out how to write parser.